 We’re going to go to Applications and Service logs, Microsoft, Windows, and then Sysmon.
 Let it begin.
 We’ve got Sysmon operational log where we’ve got all the details that we have chosen to load.

-Of course, there are much more different types of events we could use over here.
+Of course, there are many more different types of events we could use over here.
 We’ve got, right now, ten events to be logged.
 By default, some of them are not logged.
 This is a subject for another post where we will be talking about the Create Remote threat and raw access to the disc.
-For now, we’re going to focus on extraction of hashes and IP addresses from the log.
+For now, we’re going to focus on the extraction of hashes and IP addresses from the log.

-Sysmon is great because it allows you to monitor, in our configuration currently, a process create an event and also a process terminated event.
+Sysmon is great because it allows you to monitor, in our configuration currently, a process creates an event and also a process terminated event.
 Whenever, for example, a process is started, we can spot that that particular process, for example, had the following parameters of execution.

 Also, we can know who was executing this and what the parent image that was launching this process was.
-This is pretty interesting when you are analyzing a lot of things like who started a certain executable which may be a malware.
+This is pretty interesting when you are analyzing a lot of things like who started a certain executable which may be malware.

-Having gotten access to the log, what is interesting to us by now is to verify what the path is.
-So, we can go into properties of the log and we can see its path is Windows \ System 32 \ Winevt \ logs.
+Having gotten access to the log, which is interesting to us by now is to verify what the path is.
+So, we can go into the properties of the log and we can see its path is Windows \ System 32 \ Winevt \ logs.
 I’m going to just copy this path and we’re going to play a little bit on it, but first of all, we will update the Sysmon configuration.
 Let’s do that.

 I have created our config file before writing this article.
-This is config.xml and that config file contains schema version which is quite important depending on which Sysmon version you actually run.
+This is config.xml and that config file contains a schema version which is quite important depending on which Sysmon version you actually run.
 We will update the configuration by different hash algorithms.
 So, in this case, we’re going to not only log on MD5, but also SHA256, and we are including here all of the network events.